forestfangsenlin/ICVAE/README.md

 ### 1. download dataset and save in your local path
 Visit https://github.com/aksub99/molecular-vae/tree/master/ , and download the processed ZINC dataset from "data" fold.
 Then you can save it in your local path which contains the ICVAE code.

-You should also download the normlized molecular property labels and origin labels from the "prop_np" fold.
+You should also download the **normalized molecular property labels** and **origin property labels** from the "prop_np" fold.

-The "prop_np" contains seven subfolds: molecular weight (weight), logP, sas, tpsa, qed, hba, hbd.
+The "prop_np" file contains seven subfolds: molecular weight (weight), logP, sas, tpsa, qed, hba, hbd.
 In each fold,  the **y_train_norm.npy** and **y_test_norm.npy** files is the normalized molecular property value ranging from 0 to 500.
 We set the big normalized range to make the latent value of each property has some distance, which make the sampling process more easily to generate  smiles.

 ### 2. set up the pytorch environment
 We recommend you to install anaconda and create a new environment by using the following command: